How to Live a Mud-Free Life

 Alternatively, our EURO Base Mats are gentle enough for barefoot horses, yet provide excellent stability and skid resistance in addition to thwarting the development of mud.
 Water quickly flows through the drainage holes, preventing your horses from standing in a muddy paddock.
 NO SUB-BASE IS NEEDED FOR SUPER EASY INSTALLATION.

 If you’re sick of battling with hoof health issues and maintenance woes due to mud, draining tools—as well as following our other tips—will help take the work out of wet seasons at your farm.
-Contact us for additional information on mud prevention and our base mats, as well as a free quote.
+Contact us for additional information on mud prevention for horses and our base mats, as well as a free quote.